ballerina-platform/ballerina-dev-website/learn/get-started/write-a-restful-api-with-ballerina.md

 - It is always a good practice to document your interfaces.
 However, this example has omitted documentation for brevity.
 Nevertheless, any production-ready API interface must include API documentation.
 - You can also try generating an OpenAPI specification for the written service by executing the following command, which creates a `yaml` file in the current folder.

-## Create the service project
+## Create the service

-Ballerina uses projects to group code.
-You need to create a Ballerina project and write the business logic in it.
-In the terminal, execute the command below to create the Ballerina project for the API implementation.
+Ballerina uses packages to group code.
+You need to create a Ballerina package and write the business logic in it.
+In the terminal, execute the command below to create the Ballerina package for the API implementation.

 > **Info:** For more information on Ballerina projects, see [Organizing Ballerina code](/learn/organizing-ballerina-code/).